zalando-stups/documentation/components/senza.rst

     Cloud Formation template.
     The expected format is: "senza:kms:AQICAH...r0lbg==" where "senza:kms:" is the chosen prefix and the remainder is the encrypted secret.

 ..
+Tip:: Follow the vendor's instructions to `Create an API token`_.

+..
 Note:: By default any HTML entities within a parameter will be escaped, this may cause some unexpected behaviour.
 In the event you need to workaround this use three braces either side of your argument evaluation e.g. ``{{{Arguments.ApplicationId}}}``